CREESTL/HardhatTemplate/README.md

 ## Hardhat Template

 This repository contains a template of a Hardhat project with additional plugins integrated.
 Use it as a base for your own project.
+Feel free to customize it further in any way you like, as well as remove parts you find redundant.

 ### List of plugins: